 Plant materials guidance: Deciding on appropriate plant materials (seeds, container plants, or cuttings) can be difficult given the potential limited supply of materials and scientific knowledge of appropriate seed transfer zones for species.
 Access to seed selection tools, plant materials producers, and the latest research on plant materials can improve land enhancement outcomes.

-Monitoring protocols: Restoration and rehabilitation treatments are frequently conducted to conform to environmental laws and regulations, but are often lacking an effective monitoring framework to determine if treatments have been successful in recovering desirable plant, soil, and ecosystem properties.
-Development of monitoring protocols will increase accountability, create data that can be shared and analyzed on a landscape scale, improve planning and implementation, provide guidance to support effective land treatments, and save money over time by avoiding ineffective treatment practices.
+Increasing Access to Monitoring and Information Sharing: Restoration and rehabilitation treatments are frequently conducted to conform to environmental laws and regulations, but are often lacking an effective monitoring framework to determine if treatments have been successful in recovering desirable plant, soil, and ecosystem properties.
+Deployment of rapid assessment monitoring protocols will increase accountability, create data that can be shared and analyzed on a landscape scale, improve planning and implementation, provide guidance to support effective land treatments, and save money over time by avoiding ineffective treatment practices.
+Contact RAMPS Coordinator, Molly McCormick to join the RAMPS consortium.

 Community of practice: Strengthening a community of practice or knowledge sharing amongst stakeholders who provide land enhancement services will inform the work of RAMPS from the ground-up.
 This will increase social capital and adaptive capacity within the community.